Skip to main content

 Skipping networking.
 The cybersecurity community is tight-knit.
 Local BSides conferences are free or low-cost.
 ISACA and ISSA chapter meetings welcome newcomers.
 Hiring managers at consulting firms actively look for candidates through these channels.
 Posting your resume on job boards alone is not enough.

 Underestimating the time commitment.
 A realistic self-study transition takes 6 to 12 months of consistent effort — 10 to 15 hours per week minimum if you are studying while employed full-time.
 If a bootcamp advertises a 3-month path, that typically assumes full-time commitment (40+ hours per week).
 Plan accordingly and avoid burnout by maintaining a sustainable pace.
-The free skill gap analysis template for career changers can help you create a realistic self-assessment of where you stand today.

 The path is straightforward: assess your transferable skills, build foundational knowledge through free and low-cost resources, earn CompTIA Security+ as your first credential, practice consistently on hands-on platforms, build a portfolio that demonstrates real-world skills, and apply strategically to organizations known for hiring from non-traditional backgrounds.
 The total investment for a self-study path ranges from $500 to $2,000, with a realistic timeline of 6 to 12 months.